tc39/proposal-intl-segmenter/README.md

 ### `Intl.Segmenter.prototype.segment(string)`

-Creates a new `%SegmentIterator%` instance which will lazily find segments in the input string using the Segmenter locale and granularity, keeping track of its position within the string.
+Creates a new `%SegmentIterator%` instance which will lazily find segments in the input string using the Segmenter's locale and granularity, keeping track of its current position within the string.

 ### `%SegmentIterator%.prototype`

 #### Iteration result data

 The `value` property of an <i>IteratorResult</i> object produced by a `%SegmentIterator%` instance is an object with the following data properties:
-* `index` is the code point index in the string at which the segment begins.
 * `segment` is the string segment.
+* `index` is the code unit index in the string at which the segment begins.
 * `isWordLike` is `true` when granularity is "word" and the segment is _word-like_ (consisting of letters/numbers/ideographs/etc.), `false` when granularity is "word" and the segment is not _word-like_ (consisting of spaces/punctuation/etc.), and `undefined` when granularity is not "word".

 ### Methods of %SegmentIterator%.prototype: